Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

 BCW: This company also sells the card board boxes, but also plastic comic boxes as well.
 Both type boxes are offered in short (L 15.75 X W 7.5 X H 10.75) and long (L 28 X W 8 X H 11.5) lengths.
 The plastic boxes may seem better for damp or wet conditions, possible storage problems or moving conditions.
 The plastic boxes seem to be able to store a heavier weight load.

-Special Comic Boxes
+Item: Special Comic Boxes

 Conservation Resources International: Make very serious paper conservation products for museums and government archives.
 One of these products is small selection of comic related items, such as the .060 Gray/white and .060.